ashish3x3/object-oriented-design/README.md

 # object-oriented-design
-This repo contains study materail for object oriented programming and design
+This repo contains study material for object oriented programming and design